deepdik/GPT-OSS-20B-analysis/README.md

 ## Reproducing the study (end-to-end)

 Below commands regenerate the core results for the three models on a single GPU.
-Outputs are written under `new_results/` and consolidated to `results/`.
+Outputs are written under `new_results/`.

 Models used:
 - GPT-OSS-20B: `openai/gpt-oss-20b`